OrganicProgramming/Github/README.md

 - 👋 Hello fellow Lisper, join me on my journey to tame chaos with the power of the parens!
-- 👀 I’m currently interested in automating brain damaging day-to-day tasks (starting with Excel for now) with intuitive and simple code.
+- 👀 I’m currently interested in automating brain damaging day-to-day tasks with intuitive and simple code.
+In particular, I would like to minimize the impedance mismatch between Excel and other datasources by providing an easy interface to Excel in CL code.
 - 🌱 I am learning Common Lisp for about a year, because this language allows me to program towards the API of my choice with maximal speed and interactivity.

 <!---